Siemens 3D mammography machine at Glacial Ridge Hospital in Glenwood, MinnesotaBreast Exams and Breast Health

 • Breast MRI

-• Performing an MRI can determine the extent, size, and distribution of recently diagnosed breast cancer.
-A Breast MRI can also be used to screen women at high risk of developing breast cancer or for women who had a mammogram that was unclear.
-(Not all hospitals have Breast MRI capabilities.
-When needed, GRHS patients are referred to a hospital that does Breast MRIs.)
+• An MRI can determine the extent, size, and distribution of recently diagnosed breast cancer.
+It may also be used to screen women at high risk or when a mammogram result is unclear.
+When a breast MRI is needed, Glacial Ridge coordinates a referral to an appropriate facility.

 Breast Biopsy

 Following imaging, suspected breast disease can be confirmed by performing a tissue biopsy.
-Our surgeons expertly perform breast-conserving surgery for patients at GRHS.
+Our surgeons expertly perform breast-conserving surgery for patients at Glacial Ridge.
 Their goal is to catch the disease in its early stages to increase the chances of survival.

-A sentinel lymph node biopsy is a surgery that takes out lymph node tissue to look for cancer.
-A sentinel node biopsy is used to see if known cancer has spread from the original cancer site.
-A sentinel node biopsy may be done instead of a more extensive surgery called lymph node dissection.
+A sentinel lymph node biopsy is a surgery that removes lymph node tissue to look for cancer.
+It is used to determine whether a known cancer has spread from the original site, and may be done instead of a more extensive lymph node dissection.

 Breast Density and Screening